-When it comes to providing travel insurance cover for mountaineering, although we know that risk is associated with elements such as the grade of climb, equipment and conditions, since there is no way specifically to guage these from an underwriting perspective, underwriters have to make some kind of judgement as to how to underwrite the risk.
-So underwriters take the simplistic view that risk is generally associated with altituded.
+When it comes to providing travel insurance cover for mountaineering, although we know that risk is associated with elements such as the grade of climb, equipment and conditions, since there is no way specifically to gauge these from an underwriting perspective, underwriters have to make some kind of judgement as to how to underwrite the risk.
+So underwriters take the view that risk is generally associated with altitude.

-So you'll see from the Sports List that with the standard Dogtag program we cover climbing and mountaineering according to three altitude bands: up to 2,000 meters; up to 3,000 meters and up to 4,000 meters.
-A maximum altitude of 4,000 meters with our standard Dogtag program (the site you're on right now) will cover every Alpine peak with the possible exception of Mont Blanc.
+So you’ll see from the Sports List that with the DOGTAG policies we cover climbing and mountaineering according to five altitude bands: up to 2,000 meters; up to 3,000 meters; up to 4,000 meters; up to 6,000 meters and over 6,000 meters.

 At all events, one safety stipulation is the use of correct equipment such as ropes and belays; climbing without the use of such safety equipment (Free climbing or Free mountaineering) is an Excluded activity and we do not cover it.
 Likewise, Solo mountaineering, in other words, climbing on your own is excluded.

 You should also be aware that in all circumstances, you are in charge of your own safety and our Policy Details document stipulates that you should take reasonable care.
-With any insurance, the policyholder should always act as though he has no insurance at all and take all measures to protect their property and themselves.
-You should not knowingly put yourself in harms way and you should be aware that under the terms of cover, needless self-exposure to peril except in an endeavor to save human life may invalidate your cover.
+As with any insurance, the policyholder should always act as though they have no insurance at all and take all measures to protect their property and themselves.
+You should not knowingly put yourself in harms way and you should be aware that under the terms of cover, needless self-exposure to peril except in an endeavour to save human life may invalidate your cover.

 Search and Rescue

-First of all, we often get asked whether search and recue is covered.
-As with any travel insurance, search and rescue is provided for but only provided in the event of a medical emergency.
+First of all, we often get asked whether search and rescue is covered.
+As with any travel insurance, medical rescue is provided for but only provided in the event of a medical emergency, and where medically necessary.
+No cover is provided for any costs incurred to find you if people don’t know where you are.

 If you need cover for S&R in other circumstances (say, equipment failure or, well, simply getting lost) then we suggest you look at the likes of GEOS Alliance or Global Rescue who charge very little for membership.
 They also have a medivac service which will lift you to a hospital where we can take over.